-Amounts received from directors are loans and not deposits if the directors give the amount out of their own sources and not borrowed funds and give a certificate to that effect to the company.
+Amounts received from directors are loans and not deposits subject to the condition that the directors give the amount out of their own sources and not out of borrowed funds and give a certificate to that effect to the company.
 In such a case a company may accept loans from directors.
 The loan may be interest bearing or without interest too.